 Can I Get A Higher School Certificate When I Homeschool?

 When you choose to homeschool you can’t get a HSC, however your children can study for a HSC alternative.
-My two oldest children both started university without a HSC and there are many others we know who went to university without a HSC, including courses like medicine, engineering and music.
+My four children started university without a HSC and there are many others we know who went to university without a HSC, including courses like medicine, engineering and music.

 Register To Homeschool in NSW